haoxing-du/ToyFlow/README.md

 ```bash
 python toy_conditional.py
 ```
-The outputs of the script are plots of the target distribution (double gaussian) and the conditional target distributions
+The outputs of the script are plots of the target distribution (double gaussian) and the conditional target distributions.

 Questions:
 * Where in the base distribution are each of the double gaussians mapped to?
 (Hint: draw samples from each gaussian separately and run the transformation backwards)
 * Imagine you started with a random point drawn from the 2-gaussian distribution.
 How would you determine the conditional value this point belongs to?
 (Hint: In the toy example, z can only assume 2 values z1, and z2, determine the probability of p(x|z1) and p(x|z2))